 Instant pot handvo is a savory mixed lentils and rice cake.
 This is a traditional Gujarati snack made in instant pot (IP), an electric pressure cooker.

 Handvo is a popular snack from Indian state of Gujarat and is traditionally made on stovetop or in an oven in modern kitchens.
-Since the theme for this week is cooking one dish in different appliances, I made it in an instant pot.
-Since instant pot is a pressure cooker, we are technically steaming the batter or achieving the end result by pressure cooking.
+Since the theme for this week is cooking one dish in different appliances, I made it in an Instant Pot (IP).
+Since instant pot is a pressure cooker, we are technically steaming the batter.

 Instant pot handvo had the same texture and taste as the baked handvo but lacked the crunchy, crisp topping.
-Broiling handvo for 5 minutes in the oven, as I did for baked handvo probably would give instant pot handvo a crispy brown top.
-To comply with the theme, refrained from using the oven.
+Broiling handvo for 5 minutes in the oven would probably give IP handvo the required crispy brown top.
+To comply with the theme, I refrained using the oven.

-The recipe for instant pot handvo is same as the baked baked handvo.
-The only changes I made are, method of cooking and using grated vegetables as is without squeezing the water/juices.
-Since squeezed juices are substituting the water to dilute the batter, it was a redundant step.
+The recipe for IP handvo is same as the baked baked handvo.
+The only difference is method of cooking and using grated vegetables as is without squeezing the water/juices.
+Since squeezed juices substitute water to dilute the batter, it is a redundant step.
+Hence extracting juices from vegetable grate is not necessary.
 Nonetheless, it is recommended to follow that step if the batter is already thin and unsqueezed vegetable grate would further dilute the batter.

-I used a 3 qt mini instant pot to make half the recipe using a 6 ½” cake pan.
-A 6½” cake pan is ideal for half the recipe mentioned below, but a smaller pan would be ideal when putting it in and removing from the mini instant pot.
+Use a 3 qt mini IP and a 6 ½” cake pan for half the recipe.
+A 6½” cake pan is ideal for half the recipe mentioned below however, a smaller pan is ideal to insert and remove from the mini instant pot.
+For full recipe use a 6 or 8 qt IP and a 8-9″ pan.

 Cooking Time: 35 minutes